Monarch Money vs Rocket Money: The Complete 2026 Comparison

 | Renewal reminders | ✅ | ✅ |

 This is where Rocket Money shines.
-Their bill negotiation service can lower your cable, internet, phone, and other bills on your behalf.
-If successful, they take 35-60% of the first year's savings.
-The cancellation assistance feature (Premium only) helps you cancel unwanted subscriptions without navigating confusing cancellation flows yourself.
+Its bill negotiation service can lower cable, internet, phone, and other bills on your behalf.
+If successful, it charges 35-60% of first-year savings.
+The cancellation assistance feature is Premium-only, and Rocket Money says most cancellation requests take 2-10 business days depending on the merchant.
+It also notes that some providers are not supported, in which case the app shows self-cancel instructions instead.

 Investment Tracking